 - the Affected Party is not liable for that failure or delay; and

-- the Affected Party’s obligations under this Agreement is suspended, to the extent to which they are affected by the relevant Force Majeure Event, for the duration of the Force Majeure Event.
+- the Affected Party’s obligations under the Agreement, to the extent to which they are affected by the Force Majeure Event, are suspended for the duration of the Force Majeure Event.

-If the Force Majeure Event continues for more than 30 consecutive days, while it continues, either party may terminate this Agreement by giving written notice to the other.
+If the Force Majeure Event continues for more than 30 consecutive days, while it continues, either party may terminate the Agreement by giving written notice to the other.

 14. Limitation of liability

-Unless expressly stated to the contrary in this Agreement, neither party is liable to the other for any Consequential Loss however caused in connection with or related to this Agreement or the otherwise in respect of the Products.
+Unless expressly stated to the contrary in the Agreement, neither party is liable to the other for any Consequential Loss arising in connection with the Agreement.

 - if the breach relates to Products: